 Stir together 1/2 cup sugar, 1 and 1/2 TB Borax, and 1.5 cups warm water.
 Once this solution is mixed, soak several cotton balls in it, and place them in the path of the ants or precisely where you see them congregating.
 They will smell and move in for the sugar immediately.
 Let them take as much as they want and let them take it back to their colony.
 It will kill a good number of the ants there as well, although possibly not all of them including the queen.
 Therefore, another evening or two of the same treatment may be required.
 (However, we’ve only done this once in our household and we haven’t seen a single ant again after 24 hours passed.)

 Take some peppermint essential oil (about 5 drops) and mix with room-temperature water.
-Then funnel into a spray bottle.
+Then funnel into a spray bottle( you can use a glass spray bottle).
 You can also add a drop or two of dish soap to this concoction, them shake up well and spray onto the aforementioned areas of the household.
 You may find it helpful in repelling other insects, like fleas, moths, flies, and other types as well.

 *Our experience with this one was that it called spiders out from their spider hiding spots, causing them to appear in our midst.
 I decided I much preferred them to stay in their hiding spots, so stopped using the spray immediately — and they did.